 There is an expression I love, “By the inch, it’s a cinch; by the yard, it’s hard.”
 This couldn’t be more applicable than when it comes to cleaning your home.
 Having a few things to do every day is a lot easier than spending hours on a Saturday morning doing everything at once.

-By keeping up with this weekly schedule, it will get easier and easier to keep your house clean all year long.
+Keeping up with this weekly schedule will make it easier to keep your house clean all year long.
 To make sure you have everything you need, check out our home cleaning supplies checklist.

 I don’t know about you, but Mondays are hard enough.
 So I like to keep things light when it comes to my weekly cleaning chores.
 This is my laundry day.
 It’s nice to have new sheets at the beginning of the week.
 We find this helps keep the stress down.